For some time now, the name Patricio Pacífico has been circulating by word of mouth among Uruguayan football fans.

 Under the guidance of Ignacio Ithurralde, his role underwent a significant transformation.

-The coach chose to reinterpret his profile, understanding that he is still in a maturation process before settling definitively as a centre-back.
+The coach chose to reinterpret his profile, recognizing that he is still in a developmental phase before settling definitively as a centre-back.

-Favoured by his aerobic capacity, technical reliability and ability to overcome pressure, Pacífico has mostly featured as a classic left-back, with freedom to move laterally at lower heights and sustained influence during the build-up phase.
+Favoured by his aerobic capacity, technical reliability, and ability to overcome pressure, Pacífico has mainly featured as a classic left-back, with freedom to move laterally at lower heights and sustained influence during the build-up phase.

 Patricio Pacífico On-Ball Influence